 At Redhead Beach there are toilets, indoor and outdoor showers and a kiosk and if you head to Webb Park there are BBQ’s and picnic tables

-In 2018 Belmont Pool was reopened to the public as a safe bathing area in Lake Macquarie.
+In 2018 Belmont Baths was reopened to the public as a safe bathing area in Lake Macquarie.
 Belmont Pool is a fully netted swimming enclosure that allows you to take a dip in the lake.
 There is a jetty you can jump off or if you prefer, a ramp that you can walk along to get in the water.
 This ramp is suitable for wheelchair users.
 There is no charge for access to Belmont Pool.

 On the lake-front there are indoors and outdoors showers, toilets and picnic tables that are sheltered from the sun.
 A short stroll along the lake are BBQ’s and a childrens play park.
 Close by are cafes and shops.